Often caught in the shadow of near neighbour Vienna, Bratislava deserves so much more attention from travellers than it currently receives.

 Use the search form below to search for flights from your nearest airport.

-Find & Book your Flights to Bratislava, Slovakia
+Find & Book your flight to Bratislava

 Getting from the airport to the city centre isn’t as strait-forward as it could be.
 For simplicity and fare transparency, we used Uber.
 The Uber app will guide you to where you need to be upon arrival.